Uniform density in matroids, matrices and graphs: Introduction

-This result also implies the existence of (near-)perfect matchings in regular uniformly dense graphs.
-The proof of Theorem \ref{th: toughness of uniformly dense graphs} is based on techniques of Fiedler and is given in Section \ref{subsection: connectivity for ud graphs}.

 As a second application of Theorem \ref{th: main characterization theorem} we consider real representable matroids, where $E$ is the set of columns of a real matrix and bases are maximal linearly independent sets of columns.
 For these matroids, we show in Theorem \ref{th: real UD matroids have determinantal measures} that there exists an $E$-uniform measure of the form $\mu_X:B\mapsto\det(X_B)^2,$ given by the minors of some matrix $X$.
-As an important practical consequence of Theorem \ref{th: main characterization theorem}, we prove the following result on the computational complexity of recognizing uniform density in real representable matroids, which includes graphics matroids: \begin{restatable*}{theorem}{Polynomialtime} Let $M$ be a real representable matroid.
-Given a representation of $M$, there is a polynomial-time algorithm that tests if $M$ is uniformly dense and, if it is not, outputs a density inequality that is violated. \end{restatable*}

 A projection representation of a matroid is a projection matrix whose non-singular principal submatrices determine the bases of the matroid.
 Using results from the theory of determinantal point processes (see e.g.\ \cite{lyons_2003_determinantal}) we show the following result in Section \ref{subsection: SUD real representable}: